ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/image55.png)

 ## Create New Project in DevCS
 Now that you have created the environment connection to OCI and Build Machines, you must create a new project.
-This project will contain all the code source files in the GIT repository and the jobs and pipelines to CI/CD.
+This project will contain all the source code files in the GIT repository and the jobs and pipelines to CI/CD.

-To create a new DevCS project click on Project menu and then click on +Create Button.
-Next introduce a representative name and optionally a Project Description.
+To create a new DevCS project click on Project Home menu and then click on +Create Button.
+Next introduce a representative name (ServerlessHOL for example) and optionally a Project Description.
 Select Private (Shared if you want your project accesible from external teams) and Preferred Language for the project.
 Then click Next button.

 ![](./media/devcs-projectcreation-newproject01.PNG)